Licenses required to start a food business in the UK

 Furthermore, a study by the insurance company, NFU Mutual, found that over 60% of small food businesses in the UK do not have the necessary insurance coverage to protect themselves from legal claims.
 This highlights the need for legal and compliance management services, such as those offered by LegaMart, to help businesses mitigate risk and avoid costly legal issues.

-Whether you’re planning to run a small café or open a large restaurant, here are some of the key licenses you’ll need to obtain:
+Whether you’re planning to run a small café or open a large restaurant, here are some of the key licenses required to start a food business:

 Any business selling food or drink must be registered with the local council at least 28 days before opening.
 This registration is free and can be done online.
 This is required for all food businesses operating in the UK.
 The relevant law is the Food Safety and Hygiene (England) Regulations 2013.
 To register, you must provide the local authority with your business details, including your contact information, food activities, and premises details.